ryanmanny/wsu-lookup/README.md

 I do not endorse using this program for nefarious purposes, it was developed only as proof of an unintended feature of the WSU website which has existed for many years.

 If any university staff want me to take this repo down, please email me.

+# TODO

+- Fix hang at the end of execution
+- Improve text output